wshaver/speck/README.md

 speck
 =====

 A set of utility functions for easily rendering dust javascript templates in a backbone project with requirejs.
+I wrote this because I wanted to use linked-in's dustjs on a project and didn't like to repeat the compilation and rendering syntax over and over.

 A basic usage, given that your model has properties referenced in the dust file:
 ###dust file: